carriercomm/TrafficTracker/README.md

 <pre> git clone https://github.com/iuuso/TrafficTracker.git </pre>

-Install Nodejs from here: <a>http://nodejs.org/</a>
+Download and install <a href"http://nodejs.org/">Nodejs</a>.

-<strong>Please note: </strong> Nodejs is very version-sensitive.
+<pre><strong>Please note: </strong> Nodejs is very version-sensitive.
 TrafficTracker has been developed with the version v0.10.13.
-Working with different versions is not supported, and there may be some funny errors due to that.
+Working with different versions is not supported, and there may be some funny errors due to that. </pre>

 Secondly, install npm and libraries needed for TrafficTracker.